-The individual marks that make up a hallmark are usually "in cameo".
-This means that to make a shape such as a letter or symbol, the metal around the shape is pressed down by the punch so that the shape is left at the surface and stands out in relief.
-The shape that forms an outline around the depressed part of the mark is called the shield, or sometimes the escutcheon.
+The individual marks that make up a hallmark are usually in "cameo" or "relief".
+To make the mark the metal around the letter or shape is pressed down by a punch.
+The letter or shape itself is left at the original surface level, standing out in relief against the metal that has been pressed down.
+The shape formed by the punch as an outline around the mark is called the "shield", or sometimes the "escutcheon".

-An alternative form of punching is called "intaglio" where the shape of a letter or mark is simply cut into the surface.
-This type of mark is also called "incuse", and often has no shield, although sometimes the punch also cuts a shield around the initials.
+An alternative form of punching is called "intaglio" or "incuse".
+The shape of a letter or mark is simply pressed or cut into the surface of the metal.
+This type of mark often has no shield, although sometimes the punch also presses or cuts a shield around the letters or mark.

 The shape of the shield of a sponsor's mark is very important because it is part of what makes each sponsor's mark unique.
 A sponsor's mark is a compulsory component of the hallmark and comprises the initials of the sponsor's personal or company name surrounded by a shield to form a unique mark.
 All sponsors' marks are unique and once allocated will never be re-issued to anyone else.
 When I wanted to register my sponsors mark I found that there was already a mark registered with my DBB initials.
 By choosing a shield shape with angled ends as shown in the picture, I was able to create a sponsor's mark that was unique to me.
 Bear this in mind when you are looking at a sponsor's mark, the shield shape is just as important as the letters.